Pastor Scott L. Harris

 Ephesians 4:23-32

 Turn to Ephesians 4.
 Paul has been explaining the practical ramifications of the doctrine he presented in the first three chapters.
-God chose you for salvation from the foundation of the world (1:4); He redeemed you through the sacrificial death of Jesus Christ, forgave you of your sins and adopted you as His children (1:5,7); He has lavished upon you the riches of His grace and given you an inheritance with Christ in heaven (1:11).
+God chose you for salvation from the foundation of world (1:4); He redeemed you through the sacrificial death of Jesus Christ, forgiven you of your sins and adopted you as His children (1:5,7); He has lavished upon you the riches of His grace and given you an inheritance with Christ in heaven (1:11).
 You who where dead in trespasses and sin were made alive by God because of His great love extended to by His grace through Christ Jesus.
 The barriers between you and God and between you and all other believers has been broken (Ch.
 2), and you have been made part of the body of Christ (4:1-16).

 Because these things are true there is a unity that exists between those who have faith in the Lord Jesus Christ.
 God also gave to each believer a spiritual gift or gifts by which to serve Him.
 He also gave to the church especially gifted individuals to equip the church for its work.
 The apostles and prophets laid down the foundation in the Scriptures, which are the record of God’s revelation to us.
 Evangelists and Pastor-teachers then use the Scriptures to equip all the saints so that the whole body can grow and mature.

 Starting in verse 17 Paul once again calls all true Christians to live according to their calling and no longer lived as they did before.
-17 “This I say therefore, and affirm together with the Lord, that you walk no longer just as the Gentiles also walk, in the futility of their mind, 18 being darkened in their understanding, excluded from the life of God, because of the ignorance that is in them, because of the hardness of their heart; 19 and they, having become callous, have given themselves over to sensuality, for the practice of every kind of impurity with greediness 20 But you did not learn Christ in this way, 21 if indeed you have heard Him and have been taught in Him, just as truth is in Jesus.”
+7 This I say therefore, and affirm together with the Lord, that you walk no longer just as the Gentiles also walk, in the futility of their mind, 18 being darkened in their understanding, excluded from the life of God, because of the ignorance that is in them, because of the hardness of their heart; 19 and they, having become callous, have given themselves over to sensuality, for the practice of every kind of impurity with greediness 20 But you did not learn Christ in this way, 21 if indeed you have heard Him and have been taught in Him, just as truth is in Jesus.”

 When a person becomes a Christian they become a new creature (2 Cor.
-5:17) and is to “no longer live for (ourselves), but for Him who died and rose again on (our) behalf” (2 Cor.
+5:17) and is to “no longer live for [ourselves], but for Him who died and rose again on [our] behalf (2 Cor.
 5:15).
 Prior to salvation we did not accept or understand spiritual things, but the true Christian now has the “mind of Christ” (1 Cor.
 2:14-16).
 So what Paul says here is not something out of the ordinary, but what should be the Christian’s normal response.
 We are to no longer live the way we used to, but instead, live according to our new nature as Paul says vs 22-24

-22 that, in reference to your former manner of life, you lay aside the old self, which is being corrupted in accordance with the lusts of deceit, 23 and that you be renewed in the spirit of your mind, 24 and put on the new self, which in the likeness of God has been created in righteousness and holiness of the truth.
+22 that, in reference to your former manner of life, you lay aside the old self, which is being corrupted in accordance with the lusts of deceit, 23 and that you be renewed in the spirit of your mind, 24 and put on the new self, which in [the likeness of] God has been created in righteousness and holiness of the truth.

 A summary of the Christian life is found in the three infinitives of this passage.
 We are: 1) to lay aside; 2) to be renewed and 3) to put on.
-These are not commands to be carried out, but rather statements of fact.
+These are not imperatives/ commands to be carried out, but rather statements of fact.
 These things happened at conversion, so living according to them should be normal for the believer.

 We lay aside the “old self” which is the former manner of life.
 To “lay aside” means to “strip off” as in taking off filthy clothes.
 The aorist tense indicates Paul is referring to what happened when you came to Christ.
 Your filthy garments of sin were taken off and you were clothed with the righteousness of Christ.
 In Col. 3 Paul uses more graphic terms to describe our salvation. “you have died and your life is hidden with Christ in God” (vs. 3), “you laid aside the old self” (vs. 9), “you have been raised up” (vs. 1), “you have put on the new self” (vs. 9).
-Ephesians 2 sums it up that you were dead in your trespasses, but God made you alive together with Christ.
+Eph.
+2 sums it up that you were dead in your trespasses, but God made you alive together with Christ.

-Romans 6 brings out the same point. “we…died to sin” (v.
+Romans 6 brings out the same point. “we . . . died to sin” (v.
 2), we “have been baptized into Christ Jesus” (v.
-3), we “have been buried with Him…into death (v.
-4), “we have become united with Him in …His death (v.
+3), we “have been buried with Him . . . into death (v.
+4), “we have become united with Him in . . .
+His death (v.
 5), “our old self was crucified with Him” (v.
 6), that “our body of sin might be done away with” (v.
 6), “he who as died” (v.
 7), “we have died with Christ” (v 8).

-Salvation brings a radical change, so to continue living our former way of life demonstrates that either you are deceived and are continuing in the corruption inherent in the lusts of the old nature because you have no new nature, or that you need to quit putting on your old filthy clothes.
+Salvation brings a radical change, so to continue living in according to our former way of life demonstrates that either you are deceived and are continuing in the corruption inherent in the lusts of the old nature because you have no new nature, or that you need to quit putting on your old filthy clothes.

 Your mind was also affected when you were saved.
 God took away the blindness and gave you the Holy Spirit so that you might understand His word (1 John 2:27).
-You were given a moral capacity that those without Christ cannot have regardless of their intelligence (1 Cor.
+You were given a moral capacity that those without Christ can not have regardless of their intelligence (1 Cor.
 2).
 Now there is still some work on our part, but the change has come.
 Just as you were sanctified (1 Cor.
 6:11) and are being sanctified (1 Thess.
 5:23) your mind has been renewed (Eph.
 4:23 and is being renewed by the Holy Spirit (Titus 3:5).

-To use a computer analogy, you have a new operating system, but you still have to get the old stuff off the hard drive.
+To use a computer analogy – you have a new operating system, but you still have to get the old stuff off the hard drive.
 You delete the old programs and install the new ones.
 Or to use another analogy, you have been given a new, holy wardrobe.
 Don’t put back on the old graveclothes.
 You’re a new creature and the old clothes are not going to fit the same.
 Your conscience will make you uncomfortable in them.
 Do not to be “conformed to this world,” but be “transformed rather by the renewing of your mind” (Rom.
 12:2).
 Use the new mind Christ gave you and fill it with His word and learn how to put it into practice.
 We are to be about the business of “taking every thought captive to the obedience of Christ” (2 Cor.
 10:15).

 The idea of “putting on the new self” is not “new” in the sense of repaired or re-manufactured, but new as in a different species or character.
 Verse 24 tells us that our new self is in the likeness of God and created in righteousness and holiness of the truth.
 The NIV actually translates this a little better saying, “created to be like God in true righteousness and holiness,” with the emphasis being that it is actual righteousness and holiness as opposed to being self deceived as is the old self (vs. 22).